Roy-lab/scMTNI/README.md

 - 3. Branch-specific gain rate (The probability that an edge is gained in a child given that the edge is absent in the predecessor cell)
 - 4. Branch-specific loss rate (The probability that an edge is lost in a child given that the edge is present in the predecessor cell)

 m : A file describing the gene relationships.
 The first column of this file is of the format OGID{NUMBER}_{DUP}.
 Each NUMBER represents an orthogroup.
 For orthogroups with duplications, DUP is the duplication count/id.
 If there are no duplications in the dataset being used, DUP will always be 1.
+If we are working with only a single species, then the gene names in a orthogroup are the same gene name followed by the cell cluster ID, e.g., {GeneX_cluster1, GeneX_cluster2, GeneX_cluster3}.
+Since scMTNI allows different gene sets in different cell clusters, we can set that gene to "None" for the cell clusters where it is absent.
+For example, if `GeneX` is absent in cluster 2, the aforementioned orthogroup will contain {GeneX_cluster1, None, GeneX_cluster3}.

 s : A list of the cells present in the gene file (parameter m), in the order they exist in the gene file